-- D. Not Applicable.
-This section shall not apply to: - 1.
-Homeowner repair of an existing irrigation system. - 2.
-Town registered installer or maintenance contractor repair of an existing irrigation system. - 3.
+- a.
+Homeowner repair of an existing irrigation system. - b.
+Town registered installer or maintenance contractor repair of an existing irrigation system. - c.
 Renovation of existing irrigation systems that does not include addition of an irrigation zone.

 Renovated areas that are less than 25 percent of the existing landscaped area.
 The existing landscaped area shall mean the landscaped area on a single lot, or serviced by a single irrigation meter.
 The existing landscaped area shall not mean the entire approved site plan area, unless the project is served by a single irrigation meter.